Everything Americans Need to Know Before Traveling to Cuba

 • Certain authorized export transactions

-When former president Obama first eased travel restrictions to Cuba, the move allowed leisure travelers to pursue self-led trips under the “people-to-people” educational activities category.
-OFAC’s updated regulations now prohibit all ventures under this license, which means that American citizens who want to visit Cuba legally must do so under one of the other 11 categories, the most popular of which is “support for the Cuban people.”
+When former President Obama first eased travel restrictions to Cuba, the move allowed leisure travelers to pursue self-led trips under the “people-to-people” educational activities category.
+Today, the “support for the Cuban people” category is the most popular because it’s the broadest.

 What the “support for the Cuban people” license entails

-The activities supported by this category include meeting with local business owners and manufacturers, visiting independent museums and galleries, partaking in cultural dance and music classes, and eating at locally owned restaurants and markets.
+An appropriate “support for the Cuban people” itinerary could including staying in casa particulares (locally run guesthouses), visiting Cuban-owned businesses, going on tours (like classic car rides or architecture walking tours) run by Cubans, visiting independent museums and galleries, partaking in cultural dance and music classes, and eating at locally owned restaurants and markets.
 (For specific recommendations and local resources, check out AFAR’s Cuba Travel Guide.)

 Can you still travel to Cuba with organized tour operators?

-Cuban Tourist Cards are not Cuban visas, though the terms are sometimes used interchangeably.
+The terms Cuba Tourist Cards and Cuban visas are sometimes used interchangeably.

 Courtesy of Easy Tourist Card

 Websites like Easy Tourist Card allow travelers to apply for and purchase Tourist Cards online with two-day international shipping.
-Those who plan to fly to Havana directly from the United States will need to purchase a pink Tourist Card at a slightly pricier rate of $99, while those departing from non-U.S. airports can purchase a green Tourist Card for $39, even with a U.S. passport.
+Those who plan to fly to Havana directly from the United States will need to purchase a pink Tourist Card at a rate of $100, while those departing from non-U.S. airports can purchase a green Tourist Card for $37, even with a U.S. passport.

-This article was originally published on December 18, 2018.
-It was updated on January 14, 2020, to include current information.
+This article was originally published in 2018.
+It was most recently updated on March 21, 2024, to include current information.

 More from AFAR